sjtosco/Utils/touchpad_toggle.md

-Create an script in /usr/local/share called toggle_touchpad.sh
+Create an script in /usr/local/share called toggle_touchpad.sh and give it execution permission

 #!/bin/bash